MERYEM-AD/Employee-Tracker/README_Requirement.md

 Try to add some additional functionality to your application, such as the ability to do the following:

 * Update employee managers.

-* View employees by manager.
+* View employees by manager. // group by manager

-* View employees by department.
+* View employees by department. // group by dep

 * Delete departments, roles, and employees.